ShankarK2009/Stevenson-Space-App/README.md

 ## 🤝 Contribution & Bug Reports

 As we are in **Alpha**, your feedback is critical.
 If you find a bug or have a feature request, please reach out to the development team.
-## 🤝 Contribution & Bug Reports

-As we are in **Alpha**, your feedback is critical.
-If you find a bug or have a feature request, please reach out to the development team.